jenkinsci/docker/README.md

 **To remove a plugin from Jenkins using a custom Dockerfile, you can follow these steps:**

-- Create a file called `plugins.txt` in the root directory of your Jenkins project.
-This file should contain the short names of the plugins you want to remove, one plugin per line.
+- While installing the plugins, you will need to create a file called `plugins.txt` in the root directory of your Jenkins project.
+Remove the plugin name from this file which you wish to uninstall.
 - In your Dockerfile, add the following command to copy the plugins.txt file into the Jenkins container:

 `COPY plugins.txt /usr/share/jenkins/ref/`

-- Add the following command to your Dockerfile to remove the plugins specified in the `plugins.txt` file:
+- Add the following command to your Dockerfile to uninstall the plugins that you removed from the `plugins.txt` file:

-`RUN /usr/local/bin/install-plugins.sh < /usr/share/jenkins/ref/plugins.txt`
+`RUN jenkins-plugin-cli --clean-download-directory`

 - Build your Docker image and run the container.
-The plugins specified in the plugins.txt file will be removed from Jenkins.
+The plugins removed from the plugins.txt file will be uninstalled from Jenkins.

 Here is an example of a Dockerfile that can be used to remove the "WMI" windows-slave plugin from Jenkins: